 - E. Turnitin: All essays will be submitted to Turnitin.com through Canvas.
 This plagiarism accountability tool will highlight material from other sources.
 See Canvas for details. - F. Clark Academic Center: All four essays must be submitted to the Clark Academic Center.
 Essays may be reviewed in person (preferred), over-the-phone, online over video, or through email.
-Students will certify completion of a CAC review in Canvas. - G. Final Portfolio: All four essays will be revised and included in a portfolio.
-The portfolio will also include a reflection of each essay and a Portfolio Reflection (see Canvas for details on reflections).
+Students will certify completion of a CAC review in Canvas. - G. Final Portfolio Presentation: All four essays will be revised and included in a portfolio presentation.